JdeRobot/RoboticsAcademy/docs/_pages/exercises/IndustrialRobots/machine_vision.md

 * `gripper_release()` - Turn off the vacuum gripper.

 ### Pick and Place
-* `pickup(object_name, position[, distance])` - Command the industrial robot to pick up the object by moving the end effextor to given position.
+* `pickup(object_name, position[, distance])` - Command the industrial robot to pick up the object by moving the end effector to given position.
 Distance is the distance the robot arm will move in z axis before and after grasping objects.
-* `place(object_name, position[, distance])` - Command the industrial robot to place the object by moving the end effextor to given position.
+* `place(object_name, position[, distance])` - Command the industrial robot to place the object by moving the end effector to given position.
 Distance is the distance the robot arm will move in z axis before and after placing objects.

 ## Theory

 ### Object Detection
 In this exercise, object detectors are implemented based on [Point Cloud Library(PCL)](https://pointclouds.org/).
 It is an opensource point cloud processing library.
 There are multiple methods to detect the pose of known objects with vision.
 The method we choose here is fully based on pointcloud.

 Assume that we only know the color, size and shape(sphere or cylinder) of the object we want to pick.
 Firstly, a color filter will filter out all points that are not inside chosen RGB range.
 Secondly, a shape segmentation will be done to find points that have the highest possibility to be a part of chosen shape and size.
 Some parameters about this possible shape will also be provided by the segmentation filter.
-With these informations, we are able to find the position of sphere or cylinder.
+With these information, we are able to find the position of sphere or cylinder.

 ### Obstacle Detection and Avoidance
 In `Pick and Place` exercise, we have introduced that objects in planning scene will be considered as obstacles when doing motion planning to avoid collision.
 Obstacles are known and added into planning scene in that exercise, but what if we have no information about the surrounding environment?
 Obstacle detection will be necessary.